JetBrains/guide/site/go/tutorials/handle_errors_in_go/error_technique/index.md

   - go
   - testing
 author: cb
-subtitle: Defer, Panic, and Recover - When to Use Each
+subtitle: Defer, Panic, and Recover - When to Use Each.
 thumbnail: ./thumbnail.png
 ---